rei/rei-cedar-docs/docs/release-notes/winter-2019/README.md

 - Graphik has been introduced to replace Roboto
 - All components have been revised to include Graphik
 - New type tokens have been introduced to support body and utility styles
-- For more information, visit the Text components [// Add link when that page is up] page
+- For more information, visit the [Text component](../../components/text) page

 ### Decomposed CSS Output